deweysasser/docker-name-proxy-server/README.md

 ## Legacy configuration via environment variables

+Docker labels is the preferred method of specifying proxy configuration and notification.

 In order to support the legacy configuration method, the updater container configuration will also be updated in response to certain environment variable settings.